chankl78/backofficev2/README.md

    php artisan migrate
    php artisan telescope:publish

-   - prevent the Telescope package from being auto-discovered by adding the following to your composer.json file
+   - prevent the Telescope package from being auto-discovered in production by adding the following to your composer.json file

    "extra": {
     "laravel": {